ChalmersGU-data-structure-courses/dsabook/src/markdown/10-heaps/01-binary-heaps.md

 ## Binary heaps {#heaps:binary-heaps}

 ::: TODO
+- Prio 1: add discussion + code for storing priority and element
-- Prio 1: update figures
+- Prio 1: add figure about a complete tree
 - Prio 1: remove some code (replace with text)
-- Prio 1: move subsection "Building a heap" to a separate online section (together with Heapsort)
 :::

 The [binary heap]{.term} is a data structure that can be used to implement an efficient priority queue.
 It is organised as a tree that satisfies the heap property and has an additional invariant: it must also be a [complete binary tree]{.term}.

-Recall from @sec:trees:full-perfect-complete that a complete binary tree has all levels completely filled except possibly the last, and the last level is filled from left to right.
+A complete binary tree has all levels completely filled except possibly the last, and the last level is filled from left to right.
 As a result, a complete binary tree with $n$ nodes has exactly one possible shape.
 Because of this structure, the height $h$ of the tree satisfies: $2^h \le n < 2^{h+1}$, which implies that $h\in O(\log n)$.
 Complete binary trees are therefore balanced, and any operation that is linear in the height of the tree runs in $O(\log n)$ time.